 Mama Faith, pictured here, has been working with Back to Africa since 2008 as a bead artisan.
-A mother of 4, her income from Back to Africa enables her to consistently feed and clothe her 4 children, send them to school, give to her local church, and help their family and neighbors who are not as fortunate.
+A mother of 4, her income from Back to Africa enables her to consistently feed and clothe her children, send them to school, give to her local church, and help her family and neighbors who are not as fortunate.
 She says, “I have seen God in these necklaces.
 My husband got saved and baptized!
 I am a very happy woman.
 He used to drink and now he goes to church, and helps with the beads.”

-Through their partnership with WorldCrafts, the women artisans are paid salaries that make them able to purchase basic necessities for their families such as their children’s school fees, diapers, electricity propane gas to cook with and heat their homes.
+Through their partnership with WorldCrafts, the women artisans are paid salaries that make them able to purchase basic necessities for their families such as their children’s school fees, diapers, electricity, and propane gas to cook with and heat their homes.